SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

-* visualizer: contenthelp items don't have Visualise (last published button)
+* visualizer: contenthelp items don't have Visualise (last published button) : only items with graphsync parts

 * add setting to graph sync to set the node property name for titles